M66B/FairEmail/FAQ.md

 * *Show message preview*: to show two lines of the message text
 * *Show address details by default*: to collapse the addresses section by default
 * *Conversation action bar*: to disable the bottom navigation bar
+* *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)

 Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.